hope4brym/SD-Refactoring-Assessment/README.md

 The report has been submitted separately through Turnitin, together with the zipped code files.

-The program is a Python-based command line implementation of the Ant Colonization method to solve small instances of the Travelling Salesman Problem.
+The program is a Python-based implementation of the Ant Colonization method to solve small instances of the Travelling Salesman Problem.

 The program is run through the command line using the following command: python tspmain.py <number of cities to visit> <number of ants> <number of iterations> <number of repetitions> < alpha factor > <beta factor> <state transition probability> < pheromone evaporation coefficient > <city data file> <output file>